JGCRI/ambrosia/paper/paper.md

 By applying the 11 parameters to the equations described above, the user can generate estimates of demand for staples and non staple commodities in thousand calories  across different income levels and prices.

 # Statement of need
-`ambrosia` is part of an ecosystem of tools within the Global Change Intersectoral Modeling System (GCIMS) that help users computationally explore science and policy questions related to different dimensions of human-earth systems.
-The parameters calculated from `ambrosia` are utilized directly in the agricultural and economic modules of the Global Change Analysis Model[@calvin2019gcam]. `ambrosia` ensures that the parameters that are used within GCAM are scientifically and empirically sound and also ensures reproducibility of the parameters for validation to comply with the commitment of GCIMS to FAIR guiding principles for scientific data management[@wilkinson2016fair].The code is structured to ensure that the parameters can be updated and tested effectively with changes in underlying data.
+`ambrosia` is part of an ecosystem of tools within the Global Change Intersectoral Modeling System (GCIMS) that help users computationally explore science and policy questions related to different dimensions of human-Earth systems.
+The parameters calculated from `ambrosia` are utilized directly in the Global Change Analysis Model[@calvin2019gcam] to represent forecasts of food demand. `ambrosia` ensures that the parameters that are used within GCAM are scientifically and empirically sound and also ensures reproducibility of the parameters for validation to comply with the commitment of GCIMS to FAIR guiding principles for scientific data management[@wilkinson2016fair].The code is structured to ensure that the parameters can be updated and tested effectively with changes in underlying data.

-Just as `ambrosia` is used to explore questions related to food consumption, other tools within GCIMS are used to explore other relevant dimensions of human-earth systems[@di2020moirai],[@hartin2015hector],[@li2017xanthos],[@vernon2018demeter].
+Just as `ambrosia` is used to explore questions related to food consumption, other tools within GCIMS are used to explore other relevant dimensions of human-Earth systems[@di2020moirai],[@hartin2015hector],[@li2017xanthos],[@vernon2018demeter].

 In addition to providing scientifically sound parameters for GCAM, `ambrosia` has been developed to help researchers explore questions related to trends in food demand empirically.
+An important motivation to develop ambrosia is functionalizing and separating out the different components of the sophisticated food demand framework described above into usable R functions that can be easily parameterized and customized by the user.
 Since the equations of the model are grounded in peer reviewed research while the code itself is written in R (which increases usability), the tool is useful to researchers interested in,

-a)	analyzing trends in food demand with a model that is responsive to changes in incomes and prices, that can easily be implemented on any time series (dataset),
+1)	analyzing and exploring trends in food demand with a computational model that is responsive to changes in incomes and prices, that can easily be implemented on any time series (dataset),
+2)  re-estimating parameters of the food demand model using custom data.
-b)	incorporating a detailed food demand model in their own earth system/economic model.
+3)	incorporating a detailed food demand model in their own earth system/economic model.

-Another motivation to develop ambrosia is functionalizing and separating out the different components of the sophisticated food demand framework described above into simple R functions that can be easily parameterized and customized by the user.
-The sections below contain a detailed discussion of the different functions and customization options available within the tool.
-In this way, the model not only enables easy use and future development, but also enables easy modularization of the code within other systems.
+Thus, the model not only enables easy use and future development, but also enables easy modularization of the code within other systems.The sections below contain a detailed discussion of the different functions and customization options available within the tool.

 # Functions and customization